Lepton Flavour Universality tests in $b \to c l \nu$ decays at LHCb: hadronic

 The data used for this analysis contains a large background contribution from ``prompt'' $B \to~D^* 3\pi X$ decays.
 This is reduced using information from the $3\pi$ vertex.
 In the signal mode, the $3\pi$ system is produced via the intermediate $\tau$ decay, whereas in the background, it comes directly from the $B$ vertex.
 Variables related to the separation of the $3\pi$ and $B$ vertices are used to train a BDT, which rejects over 99\% of the background at the chosen working point.

 Furthermore, there is a significant contribution from $B \to D^{*-}D_s ^+\, (\to 3\pi X)\,X$ events (double charm background).
 These events mimic the signal topology, as the $D_s$ meson behaves similarly to the $\tau$ in the signal decay.
-A dedicated BDT was trained using $D_s$ kinematic variables and some isolation variables.
+A dedicated BDT was trained using $D_s$ kinematic variables and isolation variables.
 The BDT reduces the double charm contribution, and is also used as a variable in the signal fit.
 To improve the modelling of the double charm decays, a separate fit is performed to measure the various production fractions of these modes.
 These values are then used to constrain the fractions in the signal fit.
 In addition, the $D_s$ BDT is used to produce a data sample enriched in double charm events.
-A fit is carried out to the pion mass variables using this control sample which measures the fractions of $D_s \to 3\pi X$ decays.
+A fit to the pion mass variables is carried out using this control sample to measure the fractions of $D_s \to 3\pi X$ decays.
 The results of this fit are used to correct the decay fractions in the simulation that makes up the background template in the final signal fit.

 Similarly to the analysis presented in Section \ref{sec:RDst_muonic}, a three dimensional maximum likelihood template fit is used in this work.
 In this case, the fit variables are $q^2$, the $D_s$ BDT, and the $\tau$ lifetime.
 This signal fit measures the number of $B^0 \to D^{*-} \tau^+ \nu_\tau$ events, and twice as many signal events were found compared to the Run 1 analysis.
 The signal fit projections are shown in Figure~\ref{fig:RDst_hadronic}.
 The yield of $B^0 \to D^{*-}3\pi$ is measured from a separate normalisation fit.
 This is a simple one dimensional fit to the $(D^{*-}3\pi)$ mass, which has a tiny combinatorial background contribution.
 From this, $\mathcal{K}(D^*)$ is calculated by taking the ratio of signal and normalisation events, correcting for the different efficiencies, and dividing by the $\tau^+ \to 3\pi (\pi^0)\bar{\nu}_\tau$ branching fraction.
 The measured value is: